lazy-orange/staging.lazyorange.xyz/readme.md

 Other benefits:
 - Gitlab Runner, CertManager, and other helm charts can be enabled or disabled by environment variable

+**Note:** Helm chart which is used by default in Auto DevOps pipelines does not support Kubernetes 1.16+ yet

 ## Cold start
 You should do the manual steps that are described below before to run CI pipeline.